Broken links are website hyperlinks that do not find their chosen website target.

 However this can very risky and may get your website delisted on Google.
 So if you're looking for a legit whitehat risk free way

-of getting backlinks to your website a broken link campaign is a great option.
+of getting backlinks to your website a broken link building campaign is a great option.
+This tool can also be used for analysis or audit on your own website too.

 How does a broken link campaign work?

-Once you find a broken link on a website that you like the look of you simply email the website owner and inform them that they have a broken link and
+Once you find a broken link on a website that you like the look of you simply email the website owner and inform them that they have an issue and

 that you have some relevant content to replace this link.
 You won't always get a nice new shiny link but over time you will get good results and whats more important is these

-types of links are safe, you haven't broken the Google webmaster guidelines in anyway.
+types of links are safe, you haven't gone against the Google webmaster guidelines in anyway.

-You have two options in broken link finder.
+You have two options in broken link checker.
 Firstly you can enter a single website or list of websites that you want to crawl and try and find broken links on.

 Or secondly you can enter your keywords you're trying to rank for and the software will grab as many websites ranking for those search terms as you want and then crawl those.